 That career, as an investigative journalist, has led to many opportunities to shine light in dark places in government and resulted in something I am especially proud of, being voted in as a member of the Freedom of Information Act Hall of Fame.

 Don’t worry, it’ll just be friendly conversation, no judgements, no preaching, just two people talking about how to make it on the Hill and everywhere else.

-But far more important, I have been blessed with a deepening awareness of life-changing facts about history, faith, science, people and living through a growing, thriving, rewarding relationship with the Lord who created all of us and indeed the whole universe.
+But far more important, I have been blessed with a deepening awareness of life-changing facts about myself, history, faith, science, people and living through a growing, thriving, incredibly rewarding relationship with the Lord who created all of us and indeed the whole universe.